Conn Findlay, 4-time Olympic medalist, dies at 90

 Findlay rowed at Southern California as a senior in 1953-54.
 He later earned an MBA from UC Berkeley.

-He also served as freshmen rowing coach at Stanford and became varsity coach in 1959 for several years.
+He also served as freshman rowing coach at Stanford and became varsity coach in 1959, holding that position for several years.
 He was responsible for building the original boathouse on the Palo Alto campus.

-Findlay was inducted into several Halls of Fame: US Rowing, US Sailing, Stanford and USC.
+Findlay was inducted into several halls of fame: US Rowing, US Sailing, Stanford and USC.

 After coaching, he ran a boat leasing business and officiated rowing regattas.